The First and Only Ph.D. in Neuroscience Offered by a Florida Public University

 The Future

 No one could have anticipated that disease or injury of the brain would be so difficult to treat.
 The lack of effective treatments for Alzheimer’s Disease, Parkinson’s Disease, ALS, schizophrenia, depression, TBI (just to name a few) is not for lack of trying.
-What has been missing is the focused training in Neuroscience that is necessary to prepare young scientists, educators, and professionals for success.
-By offering both undergraduate and graduate degrees in Neuroscience, Florida State University aims to prepare students for careers where they will be the first to successfully address the difficult problems of brain health and disease.
+What has been missing is the focused training in Neuroscience that is necessary to prepare young scientists, educators and professionals for success.
+By offering both undergraduate and graduate degrees in neuroscience, FSU aims to prepare students for careers where they will be the first to successfully address the difficult problems of brain health and disease.